Standards and policies

 - Threats of self-damage behavior;

-The determination that a student poses a direct threat shall be based on an individualized assessment of the individual's present ability to safely function at the university.
+The determination that a student poses a significant risk of substantial harm to the health or safety of a member(s) of the campus community shall be based on an individualized assessment of the student's present ability to safely function at the university.
 This assessment shall be based on a reasonable medical judgment that relies on the most current medical knowledge and/or on the best available objective evidence.
-In determining whether an individual would pose a direct threat, the factors to be considered include:
+In determining whether an individual would pose such a risk, the factors to be considered include:

 - the nature, duration and severity of the risk of harm;